Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 ![connectapi function](/assets/images/api-connect-function-code-used.webp)

-The source of this code is a book.
+The source of this code is a book by Chris Minnick.
 See below in the Acknowledgements for further details.

 - - -